Fujifilm X-M1 vs Pentax 645D

 It is notable that the X-M1 offers wifi support, while the 645D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-M1 or the Pentax 645D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-M1: